Office: MHRA 3110

 Ph.D.
 Brown University-2006

 M.A.
 Brown University-2002

 B.A.
 Columbia University-1998

 Dr. Feather’s research looks at depictions of violence and their relationship to constructions of identity primarily in what one colleague called “the long sixteenth century”.
 Specifically, she is interested in how violence impacts shifting notions of embodiment and aristocratic male identity.
 Her scholarly and pedagogical interests include theories of violence and trauma, theories of embodiment, gender, and sexuality, fifteenth- and sixteenth-century British historical writing, interdisciplinary and historical approaches to literature, and early modern anatomies.

-- Writing Combat and the Self in Early Modern English Literature: The Pen and the Sword (Palgrave 2011).
+Writing Combat and the Self in Early Modern English Literature: The Pen and the Sword.(New York: Palgrave, 2011).